-6.1 Hiring and Job Posting Procedure
+6.2 Job Posting Procedure

-- A. Notice of all job vacancies involving job classifications represented by OPEIU, including project and temporary vacancies of an anticipated ninety (90) days or longer duration, shall be posted, absent any extenuating circumstances, no later than fifteen (15) days after WSF has received all necessary approvals.
-The posting shall be for a duration of five (5) working days in all departments where employees of this Agreement are employed.
-If pressing business needs require a longer delay in posting, the Employer shall inform the Union and shall discuss all relevant facts with the Union.
+- A. Notice of all job vacancies involving job classifications represented by OPEIU, including project and temporary vacancies of an anticipated duration of ninety (90) calendar days or longer, shall be internally posted within WSF, no later than fifteen (15) calendar days after WSF has received all necessary approvals.
+The internal WSF posting shall be for a duration of seven (7) calendar days in all departments where employees of this Agreement are employed.
+If pressing business needs require a longer delay in posting or processing, the Employer shall inform the Union and shall discuss all relevant facts with the Union.
 The posted notice will include the current Job Specification and Classification Questionnaire for the qualifications and responsibilities of the vacant position.
-The Employer shall not be obligated to post the positions of employees who are selected to fill temporary vacancies beyond electronic e-mail. - B. Employees, who make timely application during the five (5) working days from initial date of posting period and meet minimum qualifications, will be included in the internal candidate pool for the vacant position.
-The five (5) day limit shall be extended for employees on approved leave, who request consideration, up to the time interviews are completed. - C. Employees who make timely application for a vacant position will receive written notification of acceptance or rejection.
-An announcement will be posted electronically notifying all employees of the employee selected for the vacant position.
-Upon request by an employee, the Employer will notify the employee in writing with the reason(s) the employee was not selected for the position. - D. The awarding of all project, temporary, vacant and promotional positions will be subject to the seniority system of Article 11. - E. The Employer will request from the Union a list of applicants available for referral. - F. The Employer shall not be denied the right to employ an individual from outside sources once the provisions of Subsections 6.1 (A), (B), (C), (D), and (E) have been exercised and it has been determined that covered employees who have made application from the internal job posting procedure are deemed unqualified for the position.
+The Employer shall not be obligated to post the positions of employees who are selected to fill temporary vacancies beyond electronic e-mail. - B. Employees, who make timely application during the seven (7) calendar days from initial date of posting and meet minimum qualifications, will be included in the internal WSF candidate pool for the vacant position.
+The seven (7) calendar day limit shall be extended for employees on approved leave, who request consideration, up to the time interviews are completed. - C. Employees who make timely application for a vacant position will receive written notification of acceptance or rejection of their application prior to the announcement of the successful candidate.
+An announcement will be posted electronically notifying all employees of the candidate selected for the vacant position.
+The Employer will notify the employee in writing with the reason(s) the employee was not selected for the position. - D. The awarding of all project, temporary, vacant and promotional positions will be subject to the seniority system of Article 12. - E. The Employer will request from the Union a list of candidates available for referral.

+F. The Employer may post vacancies externally at the same time as the internal WSF posting described in 6.2 (A), above.
+The Recruiter will not share the applications or other details of external applicants with the hiring manager until all internal applicants have been deemed unqualified.
+The Employer shall not be denied the right to employ an individual from outside sources once the provisions of Subsections 6.2 (A), (B), (C), (D), and (E) have been exercised and it has been determined that all bargaining unit employees who have applied through the internal job posting procedure are unqualified for the position.

-6.2 Organizational Changes
+6.3 Organizational Changes